ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'exp', with value the expiration time of the keying material for the group communication, encoded as a CBOR unsigned integer or floating-point number.
 This field contains a numeric value representing the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds, analogous to what specified for NumericDate in Section 2 of {{RFC7519}}.

 * 'pub\_keys', may only be present if 'get\_pub\_keys' was present in the request.
 This parameter is a CBOR byte string, which encodes the public keys of all the group members paired with the respective member identifiers.
 The default encoding for public keys is COSE Keys, so the default encoding for 'pub\_keys' is a CBOR byte string wrapping a COSE\_KeySet (see {{RFC8152}}), which contains the public keys of all the members of the group.
 In particular, each COSE Key in the COSE\_KeySet includes the identifier of the corresponding group member as value of its 'kid' key parameter.
 Alternative specific encodings of this parameter MAY be defined in applications of this specification (OPT1).
 The specific format of the identifiers of group members MUST be specified in the application profile (REQ9).

+* 'peer\_roles', may only be present if 'pub\_keys' is present.
+This parameter is a CBOR array, with as many elements as the public keys included in the 'pub\_keys' parameter.
+The i-th element of the array specifies the role (or CBOR array of roles) that the group member associated to the i-th public key in 'peer\_roles' has in the group.
+In particular, each array element is encoded as the second element of a scope entry, as defined in {{ssec-authorization-request}}.

 * 'group\_policies', with value a CBOR map, whose entries specify how the group handles specific management aspects.
 These include, for instance, approaches to achieve synchronization of sequence numbers among group members.
 The elements of this field are registered in the "ACE Groupcomm Policy" Registry.
 This specification defines the two elements "Sequence Number Synchronization Method" and "Key Update Check Interval", which are summarized in {{fig-ACE-Groupcomm-Policies}}.
 Application profiles that build on this document MUST specify the exact content format of included map entries (REQ14).